circleci/circleci-docs/jekyll/_cci2/language-php.md

 Next, we have a `jobs` key.
 Each job represents a phase in your Build-Test-Deploy (BTD) process.
 Our sample app only needs a `build` job, so everything else is going to live under that key.

-In each job, we have the option of specifying a `working_directory`.
+In each job, we have specify a `working_directory`.
 In this sample config, we’ll use Apache's default DocumentRoot so its vhost can serve the PHP project.

 ```YAML
 ...